 Freddie has a broad commercial practice spanning Chambers’ areas of expertise.
-During pupillage she experienced a wide-range of commercial litigation and arbitration as well as employment, insurance and VAT/customs disputes.
-Since commencing practice, she has been instructed in a major LMAA Arbitration as junior counsel and has appeared as sole advocate in a six-day trial in the Employment Tribunal as well as trials and applications in the County Court.
+Since commencing practice, she has been instructed in a major LMAA Arbitration and a $2 billion fraud and conspiracy claim in the Commercial Court as junior counsel.
+She has appeared as sole advocate in multiple lengthy trials in the Employment Tribunal as well as trials and applications in the County Court.
 She has also appeared as junior counsel in the High Court, including seeking urgent injunctive relief.

 Prior to joining Essex Court Chambers, Freddie studied Materials Science at the University of Oxford.
 She went on to study the law conversion course at City University.

 Freddie is a co-author of The Encyclopedia of International Commercial Litigation, Anthony Coleman & Simon Bryan (Ed) and has contributed to Supperstone, Goudie and Walker (ed), Judicial Review (6th edition, 2018), Chapter 15: European Union Law.

 2017-2018 Pupillage at Essex Court Chambers (with Edward Brown)

 2016-2017 BPTC, City Law School (Outstanding)

 2011-2015 MEng Materials Science, University of Oxford (1st Class)

 2017 Bar Association for Commerce, Finance and Industry Prize for best performance in the commercial law assessment, City University

 2016 Queen Mother Scholarship, Middle Temple